Nachodlv/blog/content/Unreal Engine/Unreal Engine Mass replication.md

 ### Extracting data from fragments
 Next, we iterate through entities with transform fragments, extract their location, and store it in `FReplicatedAgentBase`.
 We handle three cases: entity creation, update, and deletion, each with corresponding lambda functions.

-We override the `ProcessClientReplication` function inside `URMBMassReplicator` and call the helper function `UMassReplicatorBase::CalculateClientReplication` with the corresponding lambda functions.
+We override the `ProcessClientReplication` function inside `UMRBMassReplicator` and call the helper function `UMassReplicatorBase::CalculateClientReplication` with the corresponding lambda functions.
 - CacheViewsCallback
 - AddEntityCallback
 - ModifyEntityCallback